NCT-NEU/Microcredential-Micro4Asia/_sources/README.md

 - Alumni who wish to upskill and strengthen their ability to apply data science in professional contexts.
 - Individuals transitioning into roles that require data analysis but lack formal technical training in data science.

-## Microcredential programme descriptions
+## Micro-credential programme descriptions
 <hr>

-The six microcredential programmes form a coherent and progressive learning pathway designed specifically for non-technical learners in economics, business, finance, and related fields who possess basic mathematical and statistical knowledge but struggle to apply data science in their professional practice.
+The six Micro-credential programmes form a coherent and progressive learning pathway designed specifically for non-technical learners in economics, business, finance, and related fields who possess basic mathematical and statistical knowledge but struggle to apply data science in their professional practice.

-- [Math foundation for data science](https://nct-neu.github.io/Microcredential-Micro4Asia/chapters/math.html) – Strengthens essential mathematical reasoning for data science by revisiting key concepts in linear algebra, calculus, probability, and statistics with a strong focus on practical interpretation for data-driven contexts.
+- [Math foundation for data science](https://nct-neu.github.io/Micro-credential-Micro4Asia/chapters/math.html) – Strengthens essential mathematical reasoning for data science by revisiting key concepts in linear algebra, calculus, probability, and statistics with a strong focus on practical interpretation for data-driven contexts.
 Outcome: Learners will be able to use mathematical tools to understand data structure, quantify uncertainty, and support analytical reasoning in business environments.

-- [Python programming for data science](https://nct-neu.github.io/Microcredential-Micro4Asia/chapters/programming.html) – Introduces practical programming skills for handling, organizing, and preparing data, enabling learners to move beyond manual processes toward automated and scalable data handling.
+- [Python programming for data science](https://nct-neu.github.io/Micro-credential-Micro4Asia/chapters/programming.html) – Develop foundational Python programming skills for data handling and automation, with a strong focus on core programming constructs and the practical use of NumPy and Pandas for structured data manipulation.
-Outcome: Learners will be able to write and modify simple scripts to clean, transform, and manage datasets relevant to business and economic analysis.
+Outcome: Learners will be able to write and modify simple scripts to handle and manage datasets relevant to business and economic analysis.

-- [Data cleaning and preprocessing with Python](https://nct-neu.github.io/Microcredential-Micro4Asia/chapters/da.html) – Focuses on fundamental techniques for exploring, cleaning, and interpreting data to generate meaningful insights for organizational decision-making.
+- [Data cleaning and preprocessing with Python](https://nct-neu.github.io/Micro-credential-Micro4Asia/chapters/da.html) – Focuses on fundamental techniques for exploring, cleaning, and interpreting data to generate meaningful insights for organizational decision-making.
 Outcome: Learners will be able to perform exploratory data analysis and apply basic statistical methods to support business reporting and problem-solving.

-- [Data visualization for business insights](https://nct-neu.github.io/Microcredential-Micro4Asia/chapters/visualization.html) – Develops the ability to communicate analytical findings through clear and effective visual representations tailored to business users and decision-makers.
+- [Data visualization for business insights](https://nct-neu.github.io/Micro-credential-Micro4Asia/chapters/visualization.html) – Develops the ability to communicate analytical findings through clear and effective visual representations tailored to business users and decision-makers.
 Outcome: Learners will be able to design charts and dashboards that translate data into actionable business insights.

-- [Fundamentals skills in predictive modeling](https://nct-neu.github.io/Microcredential-Micro4Asia/chapters/ml.html) – Provides an accessible introduction to predictive modeling, enabling learners to understand and apply basic machine learning techniques to support forecasting and classification tasks.
+- [Fundamentals skills in predictive modeling](https://nct-neu.github.io/Micro-credential-Micro4Asia/chapters/ml.html) – Provides an accessible introduction to predictive modeling, enabling learners to understand and apply basic machine learning techniques to support forecasting and classification tasks.
 Outcome: Learners will be able to build and interpret simple predictive models to enhance data-driven planning and decision-making.

-- [Prompt engineering](https://nct-neu.github.io/Microcredential-Micro4Asia/chapters/prompt.html) – Empowers learners to use generative AI as a supportive tool for data analysis, automation, and strategic insight generation.
+- [Prompt engineering](https://nct-neu.github.io/Micro-credential-Micro4Asia/chapters/prompt.html) – Empowers learners to use generative AI as a supportive tool for data analysis, automation, and strategic insight generation.
 Outcome: Learners will be able to design effective prompts to leverage AI for enhancing analytical workflows and decision support.

 Together, these micro-credential programmes form a practical competency framework that helps non-technical learners integrate data science into their daily professional tasks.
 Graduates of this pathway will not only gain confidence in working with data but also develop the ability to apply analytical thinking, visualization skills, and AI-assisted tools to solve domain-specific problems, improve decision-making quality, and drive innovation within economic and business contexts.

 This structured progression ensures that learners move beyond theoretical knowledge toward practical, workplace-ready data science competence, bridging the gap between academic understanding and real-world application.
-## Response to Reviewer Comments on Microcredential Programmes
+## Response to Reviewer Comments on Micro-credential Programmes

-The content of the microcredential programmes has been revised in accordance with the comments received from ADACRON Consulting and Dr. Marko Turk
+The content of the Micro-credential programmes has been revised in accordance with the comments received from ADACRON Consulting and Dr. Marko Turk

 ### Overall feedback on prepared materials